Artificial Grass Installation Cost

 Artificial turf

-Maintenance & Repair Costs
+Artificial Grass Maintenance Costs

 Although artificial grass is low-maintenance, it still needs to be cleaned every now and then.
 This involves clearing leaves and debris which can be removed using a leaf blower, which costs around £25 to £50 per day to hire.